Canada Drive Active Transportation & Road Safety Improvements

 Council approved the Bike Master Plan in 2019.
 Its vision is to create “a safe, inclusive, and convenient cycling network that is well-connected, attractive and reflective of the City’s unique topography and climate.
 As part of an integrated mobility network, this is supported by policies and programs that promote a cycling friendly culture.”
 (Bike Master Plan, 2019)

-Changes are coming to Canada Drive.
 Canada Drive, from Columbus Dr. to the Team Gushue Highway (approximately civic address 243 Canada Dr.), is part of the backbone cycling network as outlined in the Bike St. John's Master Plan.
 Adding a bike facility and integrating it with a pedestrian path means upgrading active transportation in this area.
 It will also improve road safety as driving lanes will be narrower.
-There are two options being considered.

 Option 1 - Bi-directional bike path on one side of the street, sidewalks on both sides of the street, parking allowed on south side only (odd numbered houses)